WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI: Simulation and Experimental Results

+To evaluate WiFi-GEN, we compare its performance with state-of-the-art physical model-based methods.
+Representative results for different object shapes are shown in Fig.~\ref{fig:compare}, while quantitative comparisons are given in Tables~\ref{tab:compare} and \ref{tab:addlabel}.
+A total of 16,000 data samples (20\% of the dataset across four shapes) are used for evaluation.
+WiFi-GEN outperforms traditional methods in three aspects: (1) it improves shape reconstruction accuracy by 275\% (IoU) and reduces FID by 82\%, while avoiding severe noise in generated images; (2) it achieves 3.62$\times$ higher accuracy for non-convex ring shapes, which are particularly challenging for physical models; and (3) it maintains robust performance near scene boundaries, where physical models—typically assuming far-field conditions—struggle within one wavelength of WiFi nodes.

-\textbf{Post processing for model-based method:} We observed that the outcomes from physical model-based methods suffer from significant noise.
-To address this, we employed threshold segmentation to extract the most salient regions detected by these methods.
-In the results, Physical refers to the original results from physical model-based method, Physical-60 refers to physical results of 60 $\times$ 60 pixels after segmentation, and Physical-256 refers to the results re-sampled to 256 $\times$ 256 pixels after segmentation.
+\textbf{Post-processing of physical methods:} Results from physical models suffer from significant noise.
+To mitigate this, we applied threshold segmentation to highlight salient regions. ``Physical'' refers to the raw results, ``Physical-60'' to segmented $60\times60$ images, and ``Physical-256'' to segmented results resampled to $256\times256$.

-\textbf{Shape reconstruction accuracy:} It is important to highlight that our proposed method exhibits a superior imaging capability compared to model-based methods.
-While traditional methods only support $60\times60$ resolution results, our method effortlessly generates perceptual images at a resolution of $256\times256$.
-A more detailed comparison of specific method characteristics as presented in Table \ref{tab:related work}.
-The visual inspection clearly demonstrates the remarkable accuracy of our method in imaging, with the ability to accurately depict four distinct object shapes as shown in Figure \ref{fig:compare}.
-The quantitative results obtained from the comparison experiments are summarized in Table \ref{tab:compare}.
-These experimental findings clearly demonstrate the exceptional performance of WiFiGEN, surpassing the state-of-the-art in terms of FID and IoU, which means more accurate shape reconstruction and better image generation.

-\textbf{Performance of challenging cases:} Notably, our model exhibits strong performance in capturing objects situated at the edges of the scene.
-Even small triangles positioned at the periphery are accurately perceived as shown in Figure \ref{fig:compare}.
-The analysis of the quantitative results presented in Table \ref{tab:addlabel} reveals a notable enhancement in our method, particularly concerning the perception of challenging ring-shaped objects, compared to the traditional approach.
-This demonstrated that our proposed approach solves the challenge of imaging for non-convex shapes.

-\textbf{Noise Reduction:} A noteworthy advantage of our model is its ability to mitigate the noise generated in non-object areas during perception, which is a challenge often encountered by traditional physical methods.
-These noise artifacts are notoriously difficult to effectively remove, even through segmentation.
-In summary, WiFi-GEN demonstrates a highly significant performance improvement compared to traditional physical methods.

-\textbf{Performance improvement by introducing noise in model training:} To further assess the effectiveness of incorporating noise during the model training process, we conducted a set of experiments comparison.
-The results presented in Figure \ref{fig:ablation} and Table \ref{tab:ablation} demonstrate that the inclusion of noise in model training significantly improves the ability of the model for handling small and non-convex objects.